 - Update Antivirus software frequently and regularly scan your networks

-- Regularly backup the files in the organization
+- Regularly back up the files in the organization

 - Do not click unfamiliar links and emails

 Moving towards a secure world is quite an obvious approach when cyberattacks are growing rapidly.
 Securing digital assets in an organization is a vital part of any business.
-So, there must be a team of Security operation center who implements IAM in their organization which provides the right access to the right user at the right time offering complete timely network analysis.
+So, there must be a team of Security operation centre who implements IAM in their organization which provides the right access to the right user at the right time offering complete timely network analysis.
 With ransomware hitting major businesses and hackers lurking at every corner for the right time to attack, it is recommended that an organization understands the importance of Identity and access management and implement it to secure their network.
-Its better safe than sorry!
+It’s better safe than sorry!